dl1ycf/CWKeyer/hexfiles/README.md

 ## YYYYY: Windows vs. Apple USB audio

-At least for some previous versions of Windows, the USB sound driver had a non-standard behaviour in the data format for the so-called "explicit feedback".
-With this mechanism, a sound card (here: the Teensy) can slightly increase or decrease the rate at which the host computer sends data, to prevent over- or under-runs of audio data which result in audible clicks or drop-outs.
-Modifying the Teensy USB audio software such that it works best with windows yields a device that seemingly also works with LINUX computers and Apple Macintosh computer with an Intel chip, but unfortunately this then does not run with Apple Macintosh computers with an AppleSilicon chip.
+At least for some previous versions of Windows, the USB sound driver had a non-standard data format for the so-called "explicit feedback".
+With the feedback mechanism, a sound card (here: the Teensy) can slightly increase or decrease the rate at which the host computer sends data, to prevent over- or under-runs of audio data which result in audible clicks or drop-outs.
+Modifying the Teensy USB audio software such that it works best with Windows does not seem to strongly affect operation with
+LINUX computers and Apple Macintosh computer with an Intel chip, but unfortunately Apple Macintosh computers with an AppleSilicon chip do not work when the Teensy USB audio module contains the "Windows workaround".

 Hex files names have YYYYY="WINDOWS" or YYYYY="APPLE".
-The "WINDOWS" version is best if the Teensy is connected to a computer running that operating system, in all other cases "APPLE" should be used (although "WINDOWS" may work in many cases).
+The "WINDOWS" version is best if the Teensy is connected to a computer running Windows, in all other cases "APPLE" should be used (although "WINDOWS" may work in many cases).

 ## ZZZZZ: Microphone options for the TeensyWinkeyEmulator

-When using HASAK, one should have a control window that sends MIDI commands to the KeyerShield configuring all sorts of things.
-When using the Winkey emulator, one normally relies on default initial settings.
-The problem is that different microphone setups require different initial settings.
+When using HASAK, a control window sending MIDI commands to the KeyerShield can adjust almost all operating parameters, including microphone settings.
+When using the TeensyWinkey emulator, default initial settings (which cannot be changed) determine the microphone setttings.
+The problem is that different
+microphone setups thus require different initial settings, that is, different hex files.

 In most cases, either a dynamic microphone or an electret microphone is used.
 When using an electret microphone, one needs to activate a DC bias on the microphone input line.
-This can be either the tip or the ring of the TRS microphone connector, and the selection is done via hardware jumpers on the KeyerShield.
-The second difference between electret and dynamic microphone is that the latter have a much lower (about 20 dB) signal level so one needs increased amplification in the codec chip.
+The second difference between electret and dynamic microphone is that the latter have a much lower (about 20 dB) signal level so one needs more amplification in the codec chip input stage.

-Furthermore, there is a built-in MEMS microphone in the Keyer shield.
+Furthermore, the KeyerShield a built-in MEMS microphone in the Keyer shield.
 While the audio from the microphone connected to the microphone jack always appears in the left channel, the built-in MEMS microphone appears in the right channel.
 When using the microphone jack, one normally does not want signals from the